NadjaGrothe/sudoku/README.md

 1. generate empty playing board 📋
     - empty grid
-        - take in boardState and onClick function (to pass down to square)
+        - take in boardState and onClick function (to pass down to square) → *currently using onChange function* ✅
-        - create a "square" component and map through a default boardState array
+        - create a "square" component and map through a default boardState array ✅
     - squares are interactive (by default)
-        - take in number value & onCLick function as props
+        - take in number value & onCLick *(→ onChange)* function as props ✅
-        - update the boardState array
+        - TODO: update the boardState array ⏰ *(add functionality after implementing sudoku generator npm package)*
-    - squares should highlight when clicked/selected
+    - squares should highlight when clicked/selected ⏰ *(do CSS later, not required for functionality)*
-    - write tests 🧪 *(rendering, clickable, number value displaying)*
+    - FIXME: write tests 🧪 *(rendering, clickable, number value displaying)* ⏰ *(test are not working yet)*

-1. generate number input buttons 1-9 🔢
+1. ⏰ *(use keyboard input initially, implement buttons later on)* generate number input buttons 1-9 🔢
     - input number should display on selected cell
         - needs to set the state of selected square
     - write tests 🧪 *(rendering, clickable, state update)*